syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 ![](getting-started_images/getting-started_img102.jpeg)

-*  After this installation is completed, please run the below mentioned command.
-It will list out the DNX version installed in your local machine.
-In which, the default selected version is marked with asterisk (*****) symbol.
+*  After this installation is completed, run the below command which will list out the DNX version installed in your local machine.

+N> The default version is marked with asterisk (***) symbol.

 {% highlight text %}